schollz/find-lf/README.md

 # Requirements

 - Several Raspberry Pis, where each Raspberry pi has [a USB Wifi adapter that supports "monitor mode"](http://elinux.org/RPi_USB_Wi-Fi_Adapters), like the [TL-WN722N](https://www.amazon.com/gp/product/B002SZEOLG/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1), and it additionally has a second internet connection via ethernet or another adapter
-- A computer with Python3 and [sshpass](https://gist.github.com/arunoda/7790979#file-gistfile1-md) installed
+- A computer with Python3 and SSH installed

 # Setup